jrp0132/credit-risk-classification/README.md

 ## Overview of the Analysis

 The purpose of this analysis was to use machine learning to predict the creditworthiness of borrowers based on historical lending data from a peer-to-peer lending services company.
-Specifically, we aimed to classify loans into two categories: healthy loans (0) and high-risk loans (1).
+Specifically, aiming to classify loans into two categories: healthy loans (0) and high-risk loans (1).

 The dataset included financial information such as loan size, interest rate, borrower income, debt-to-income ratio, the number of accounts, derogatory marks, and total debt.
 The target variable was loan_status, where: